vim-test/vim-test/README.md

 * Fully customized CLI options configuration
 * Extendable with new runners and strategies

-Internally test.vim consists of a thoughtfully designed core, and test runners are simply plugged in, so that they all work in the same unified way.
+Test.vim consists of a core which provides an abstraction over running any kind of tests from the command-line.
+Concrete test runners are then simply plugged in, so they all work in the same unified way.

 ## Setup